umd-lib/quick_search/README.md

 If you’re interested in trying out QuickSearch, or you’re a developer looking to get a development environment up and running, the easiest way is to use Vagrant to create a virtual environment which automatically installs QuickSearch and its dependencies in only a couple easy steps.

+This method uses Ansible playbooks to provision the virtual environment and install QuickSearch, so it is a good guide to see how you might configure a server for a QuickSearch production envrionment.

 #### Prerequisites

 - Vagrant 1.8+ (http://www.vagrantup.com)